NightStrang6r/NumberSystemsConverter/README.md

 # NumberSystemsConverter
-leightweight and simple number systems converter on HTML &amp; JS
+Lightweight and simple number systems converter on HTML & JS